hengwei-chan/graph_network_demo/README.md

     python ./scripts/run_gnn.py --config_path ./reports/user_defined_configs/*name*/

 It will then start to train the model and save the reports in the `./reports/` folders under the defined *model_name* in the config file.
 You can watch the progress of the model with `tensorboard` or by looking into the text file ouput in the `./reports/stats/*model_name*/` files.
 Each epoch an evaluation run takes place and saves different metrics such as the RMSE or r^2.

 ## Model testing
+### Simple testing

-First change the `test_model` flag in the `./reports/configs/*name*/other_config.py` of the *name* model to True.
+First change the `test_model` flag in the `./reports/configs/*name*/other_config.py` of the *name* model to *True*.
 Then create a folder named `epoch_*nr*` in `./reports/model_weights/*name*/` where *nr* is the epoch number.
 Copy then all the corresponding files related to those weights into this folder.
 This should be two files - e.g. `checkp_530.data-00000-of-00001` and `checkp_530.index` with just different epoch numbers.
 In the example case *530*.
 After this is done change the `test_model_epoch` to the epoch number.
 You can also change other test configurations such as the `test_n_times` flag which generates CI when greater than 1.
 Finally run:

     python ./scripts/run_gnn.py --config_path ./configs/*name*/

 The test results will be in the `./reports/stats/*name*/` folder and consists of mainly RMSE and r^2 values.

+### Return predictions

+If you also want to have the predicted values for each input molecule set the `save_predictions` to *True* and run:

+    python ./scripts/run_gnn.py --config_path ./configs/*name*/

+The output of the predictions is in the `./reports/predictions/*name*/` folder.

 # Configuration
 ## Configuration file